-Deadline: Friday, 7 May 2021 Word-count: c.
-5,000 words
+Deadline: Monday, 5 May 2023, and word-count: c.
+5,000 words.

-- Please write word count at the end of your essay - You should submit your completed essay in typed form. - Consult your Student Handbook for information on - \circ essay presentation - \circ conventions for citations (footnotes, bibliography), and - \circ regulations on late submission.
+- Please write your word count at the end of your essay; - You should submit your completed essay on Turnitin on the GC350 Moodle page; - Consult your Student Handbook for information on: - o essay presentation - o conventions for citations (footnotes, bibliography), and - o regulations on late submission and plagiarism.

-Dr William Desmond Homer's Iliad (relates to GC213)
+Dr William Desmond Homer's Iliad (relates to GC225)

-Discuss the figure of Odysseus in the Iliad.
+Discuss the character of Odysseus as he appears in Homer's Iliad.